containers/podman/API.md

 the pod ID.
 ### <a name="PodContainerError"></a>type PodContainerError

-PodContainerError means a container associated with a pod failed to preform an operation.
+PodContainerError means a container associated with a pod failed to perform an operation.
 It contains a container ID of the container that failed.
 ### <a name="PodNotFound"></a>type PodNotFound